The House of Flowers (TV series): Awards and nominations

 At the 2019 Platino Awards, the main international film and television awards for Ibero-American media, the show was nominated in two categories.
 Also co-hosting the ceremony, Cecilia Suárez was nominated as Best Actress in the television category, which she won.
 In the Best Miniseries or Television Series category, The House of Flowers was nominated but lost to the Paco León-created Arde Madrid.
 At the 2019 (XXVIII) Spanish Actors Union Awards, Paco León was nominated in the Best Actor in an International Production category for The House of Flowers, though he did not win; he was notably not nominated for his role as Manolo in his own show, Arde Madrid, which won in each category it was nominated.

 For the 2018/19 PRODU Awards, the show was nominated in five categories, with three nominations for Manolo Caro, and won in two.
 Verónica Castro won as Best Actress and Caro as Best Director.

 In 2020, the show received nominations for the XXIX Spanish Actors Union Awards for both León siblings; Caro was also nominated in these awards, but for acting in Brigada Costa del Sol.
 For the 2020 Platino Awards, the show received the third-most television acting nominations (three), including two for Mariana Treviño and Juan Pablo Medina in the new Supporting categories; only Suárez won, repeating her Best Actress win from 2019.
+At the 2021 Platino Awards, Suárez was the show's only nominee, in the same category, with Caro's second Netflix show also being in contention.
+Suárez won the IB Public Choice award for TV actress but not the main award.